raymondngiam/cuda-nbody/README.md

 ### Query GPU hardware specification

-- Test were conducted using `GeForce GTX 1650 Ti`.
+- Tests were conducted using `GeForce GTX 1650 Ti`.
 - To query the specification of the GPU, execute the following in a terminal:
     ```
     $ ~/NVIDIA_CUDA-11.1_Samples/bin/x86_64/linux/release/deviceQuery